• Menu

 A privacy win!
 LinkedIn restricts ad targeting after our complaint

-Good news: LinkedIn has abolished the targeting of ads based on users' personal sensitive data!
-The platform did this after we made a complaint about it.
+Good news: LinkedIn has abolished targeting ads based on users' personal sensitive data!
+The platform did this after we filed a complaint about it.

 Our complaint